 What Is Group B Strep In Pregnancy?

-Group B Streptococcus (also referred to as Group B Strep or GBS) is a bacteria that resides in the vagina, urinary tract or rectum of about 25% of all women according to the CDC.
+Group B Streptococcus (also referred to as Group B Strep or GBS) is a type of bacteria that resides in the vagina, urinary tract or rectum of about 25% of all women according to the CDC.
 GBS rarely causes a problem for mothers, but during birth may be passed to the baby.

 Providers in the U.S. test for Group B Strep around 36 weeks of pregnancy.
 Although it is typically harmless, even when passed to the newborn, it can sometimes make babies very sick.